gabirelul/Linefollower-Robotics-Project/README.md

 - **Serial Debugging:** Serial communication is used to output sensor readings, PID values, and motor adjustments to monitor the robot’s behavior in real time.
 This helps in troubleshooting and fine-tuning the robot’s performance.
 - **Implemented Code:** The main loop reads sensor data, applies PID control, and adjusts the motor speeds accordingly.

+## Sensor Calibration
+To calibrate the sensors, the system reads the minimum and maximum ADC values for each sensor to adjust for variations in surface reflectivity.

+Initialization: Each sensor is initialized with max (1023) and min (0) values.
+Calibration: The system reads sensor values and updates the min/max for each sensor based on detected surface (black or white).
+Final Calibration: Once complete, the sensor’s calibration values are stored for use during line-following, ensuring accurate detection.

 ---

 ## Lab Functionalities in the Project